denten/denten.github.io/_pages/about.md

 ### Education

-Tenen attended **Harvard University** where he was awarded the Presidential Scholarship and received his doctorate in Comparative Literature in 2011.
-After a short stint at James Madison College at Michigan State University he matriculated with high honors from University of Michigan (Ann Arbor) in 2001 with degrees in both Political Science and Comparative Literature.
-Tenen's was additionally the recipient of the Research Computing in the Humanities Fellowship, Merit Grant, Foreign Language and Area Studies Fellowship, and Whiting Fellowship in the Humanities
+Tenen holds a degree in Comparative Literature (2011) from **Harvard University** where he was awarded a Presidential Scholarship.
+Tenen was additionally the recipient of a Research Computing in the Humanities Fellowship, Merit Grant, Foreign Language and Area Studies Fellowship, and Whiting Fellowship in the Humanities.

 ### Appointments & Affiliation